Kick Back (song)

-"Kick Back" is a song by Japanese musician Kenshi Yonezu.
+"Kick Back" (stylized in all caps) is a song by Japanese musician Kenshi Yonezu.
 It was released as a single digitally by Sony Music Records on October 12, 2022, as well as in three physical editions: a regular CD edition, a video edition, and a chainsaw edition.
 The song serves as the opening theme for the anime series Chainsaw Man.

 Background and release

 This song is used as one of the opening theme for the anime series Chainsaw Man.
 Yonezu was in charge of the theme song for the TV anime My Hero Academia, the first opening of the second season.
 It has been about five years since the theme "Peace Sign".

 King Gnu and Millennium Parade member Daiki Tsuneta participated in the production and arrangement with Yonezu.
 "Kick Back" also samples Morning Musume's 2002 song "Sōda!
 We're Alive".

 On September 19, 2022, the preview for Chainsaw Man was released, with "Kick Back" being used.
 In addition, it was also performed live for the first time at the Tokyo Metropolitan Gymnasium performance on the first day of "2022 Tour / Henshin", which was held on September 23.
 In addition, the arranger Daiki Tsuneta appeared at the tour final at Saitama Super Arena on October 27.

 The CD single was released in three formats: a chainsaw board, a video board, and a regular board, and it also came with a "Kenshi Yonezu 2023 Tour / Fantasy" advance lottery application serial number and a corporate privilege sticker.

 In the United States, the single was released by Milan Records.

 "Kick Back" became the first song with Japanese lyrics to be certified both gold and platinum by the Recording Industry Association of America (RIAA).
 The song achieved gold certification in 2023 and platinum certification in 2025.